Fasting and Prayer

 · Don't expect everyone else to do what you do (Mark 2:18-20).

-The apostle Paul added two other rules.
+While fasting is not mentioned at all in the apostolic letters, Paul offered instruction that could relate to fasting.
 Conjugal relations should only be interrupted for the purpose of prayer by mutual agreement (1Cor 7:3-5; Num 30:13).
 He also exhorted disciples not to let others act as a judge over them regarding food or drink, which would include fasting (Col 2:16).

 Reward for fasting